 When you play games with very little variance, it’s easy to shrug off a gross beat in a big spot.
 It just doesn’t matter, because the “paycheck” will be in the mail at the end of the month, anyway.

 Let’s talk about how making money playing online really works.

 Ask yourself this question: Which of the following metrics is the best way to track net profits in poker tournaments?

 - Hourly win-rate

-Click “Show” below when you’re ready for the answer
+Click below when you’re ready for the answer.

 For example: Luke plays 10 tables of $22 tournaments at a time and his long-term ROI is 50% (because he beasts everything).
 That means Luke is making $11 per game.

-But his hourly win-rate depends on a third variable: how long these tournaments last.
-If Luke is playing hyper-turbos with this ROI, he’s going to be rich, but if his average tournament lasts 10 hours, he won’t be able to stay afloat.
+But, his hourly win-rate depends on a third variable: how long the tournaments last.
+If Luke is playing hyper-turbos with this ROI, he’s going to be rich, but if his average tournament lasts 10 hours, then he won’t be able to stay afloat.

-A big part of a professional tournament players’ job is selecting the games that maximize their hourly rate.
-This is very often different from just registering in the softest tournaments.
+A big part of a professional tournament player’s job is selecting games that maximize their hourly rate.
+This often involves more than just registering in the softest tournaments.

 Another example: Which of these games has the higher money making potential?